labster/p6-IO-Path-More/README.md

 #### absolute( Str $base = $*CWD )
 Transforms the path into an absolute path (if it is not already absolute), and returns a new IO::Path::More object.
 If you supply a base path, it will transform relative to that directory -- otherwise, it will just use the current working directory.
 Returns a new IO::Path::More object.

-If you're doing this on a foreign file system, you had better provide the base, or you'll end up with something wierd like `C:\\WINDOWS\\local/bin/perl6`.
+If you're doing this on a foreign file system, you had better provide the base, or you'll end up with something weird like `C:\\WINDOWS\\local/bin/perl6`.

 #### relative( Str $relative\_to\_directory = $*CWD)
 Transforms the path into a relative path, and returns the result in an IO::Path::More.
 If no parameter is supplied, as above, the current working directory will be used as a default.